0xHaas/talks/2020/October/sec_ops_pitch/slides.md

 ---

-# We still need to maintain economies of scale
+# We need to be able to scale

 We [need to be able to afford](https://www.reddit.com/r/AskNetsec/comments/b32nr1/anyone_successfully_get_pricing_info_on_chronicle/) to keep every bit of security data we generate.